 You can use the newsletter and website to:

-Residents can come along to our Community Journalism sessions and learn how to interview, photograph events, and write copy for print and web.
-Local organisations can have their own page on www.knowlewest.co.uk and post news and updates.
-These training sessions are part of our Digital Skills Training and Community Journalism.
+Come along to our Community Journalism sessions and learn how to interview, photograph events, and write copy for print and web.

 “After seeing the article in the Knowledge a lot of people came into the shop saying they had read the piece and I got lots of texts and calls.
 People said they were really happy to have this facility in their local area…” (Adeola Amimashaun, Ola and Ola Foods, Filwood Broadway).